Hack Your MakerBot with an E3D All-Metal Hot End

-1. Remove the covering from the bottom of the Makerbot.
-Find and unplug Extruder A (and B if you are working on a dual and want to replace both).
+- Remove the covering from the bottom of the Makerbot.
+Find and unplug Extruder A and the original thermocouple.
+Also remove Extruder B if you are working on a dual and want to replace both.

 Important Safety Note - DO NOT walk away when executing this test.
 In fact, keep your finger on the power and be sure the heating is performing as expected.

-9. Place the EzStruder into the mount and screw it in place using the M3x14 and M3x16 (2.5mm Allen wrench).
+- Place the EzStruder into the mount and screw it in place using two screws.

 There you have it!
 You just upgraded your printer.